Yuan-Meng/personal_website_2.0/content/notes/recsys_papers_2026/index.md

 5. ByteDance: [OneTrans: Unified Feature Interaction and Sequence Modeling with One Transformer in Industrial Recommender](https://arxiv.org/abs/2510.26104)
    - **TL;DR**: <span style="background-color: #FFC31B">OneTrans $\approx$ [RankMixer](https://arxiv.org/abs/2507.15551) (feature interaction modules) + [LONGER](https://arxiv.org/abs/2505.04421) (user sequence modules)</span>.
 Instead of encoding user sequences, concatenating the static, compressed sequence representation with non-sequence features, and passing the concatenated features to feature interaction layers ("encode-then-interaction"), OneTrans uses a unified tokenizer to convert sequence (S) and non-sequence (NS) features into a single token sequence, which is then passed to a *pyramid* (each layer selecting a shorter sequence) of causal OneTrans Transformer blocks.
 S tokens share the same QKV projections and go through a shared FFN since they are homogeneous, and each S token can only attend to earlier S tokens.
 Instead of dedicating a separate NS token to each NS feature, we can group NS features based on conceptual understanding or perform an automatic splitting after projection --- the latter leads to smaller kernel launch overhead.
 By contrast, heterogeneous NS tokens each have their own QKV projections and FFN and can attend to all S tokens at once.
 We can enable KV cache for S tokens since they remain the same during each user request, whereas NS tokens might change with every candidate.
 OneTrans scales better than conventional *encode-then-interaction* baselines.
 6. ByteDance: [HyFormer: Revisiting the Roles of Sequence Modeling and Feature Interaction in CTR Prediction](https://arxiv.org/abs/2601.12681)
     - **TL;DR**: HyFormer, also from ByteDance, aims to achieve the same goal as OneTrans --- unifying sequence modeling and feature interaction into a single backbone.
 It was published later than OneTrans with better results.
 HyFormer's core critique of OneTrans is that <span style="background-color: #FFC31B">merging multiple heterogeneous sequences into a single stream via `[SEP]` tokens hurts model performance</span>.
 Instead, HyFormer processes each sequence independently via two alternating steps per layer.
 First, NS features (concatenated with a pooled sequence summary) are projected through lightweight MLPs into "Global Tokens."
 The **Query Decoding** step then performs cross-attention between Global Tokens (Q) and the KV representations of each S sequence independently, so Global Tokens absorb sequence information.
-The **Query Boosting** step concatenates Global Tokens with NS tokens into a $T \times D$ matrix and mixes them via `HeadMixing` introduced in RankMixer --- each input token is partitioned into $H$ heads along the feature dimension; the $h$-th output token $\tilde{q}_h$ concatenates the $h$-th head across all $T$ token positions to get a slice of information on all tokens.
-This "transpose-and-reshape" token mixer allows every output token to see every input token, without any learned parameters.
-Query Boosting allows Global  Tokens to absorb NS feature information.
-These two steps alternate across layers, producing progressively richer Global Tokens for task-specific heads.
+The **Query Boosting** step concatenates Global Tokens with NS tokens into a $T \times D$ matrix and mixes them via `HeadMixing` first introduced in RankMixer --- each input token is split into $H$ heads and each head is concatenated across all $T$ tokens to create $H$ mixed output tokens.
+Just like that, this parameter-free "transpose-and-reshape" token mixer allows every output token to see every input token, even if just a slice.
+These two steps alternate in each layer, producing progressively richer Global Tokens to be used by task-specific heads.
 7. ByteDance: [MixFormer: Co-Scaling Up Dense and Sequence in Industrial Recommenders](https://arxiv.org/abs/2602.14110)
     - **TL;DR**: Yet another something-something `Former` from {{< sidenote "ByteDance" >}}While reading these "Former" papers, I realized certain companies really like certain terms, which are 99% endorsed by their research leadership.
 So even if a conference adopts double-blind reviews, I'd still bet my money on a paper mentioning the term "Large Recommendation Model" (LRM) coming from ByteDance.{{< /sidenote >}} aimed at unifying feature interaction and sequence modeling.
 MixFormer's core critique of OneTrans is that <span style="background-color: #FFC31B">sequence and non-sequence modules don't *co-scale*</span>.
 First, OneTrans concatenates S and NS tokens along the sequence length dimension, so attention cost is completely dominated by S tokens.
 Second, S and NS tokens use separate parameters, so they compete for capacity under a fixed budget.
 MixFormer addresses both issues.
 To address compute asymmetry, it adopts a decoder-style cross-attention where NS features serve as Qs ($N$ heads, typically ~16) and S features serve as KVs --- scaling either component contributes proportionally to total compute.
 To address parameter competition, each MixFormer block uses per-head FFNs in both the **Query Mixer** (feature interaction among NS heads via `HeadMixing` + per-head FFN like HyFormer) and **Output Fusion** (per-head FFN after cross-attention), where each head uses shared parameters to represent NS query and S sequence information together.
 MixFormer also introduces **User-Item Decoupling**: NS heads are partitioned into user-side and item-side subsets via a mask in `HeadMixing` --- user-side computations (including S KVs) can be shared across all candidates in each request via Request Level Batching (RLB), achieving ~36% serving FLOPs reduction.
 8. ByteDance: [TokenMixer-Large: Scaling Up Large Ranking Models in Industrial Recommenders](https://arxiv.org/abs/2602.06563)